Pieing: United States

 Thomas Lawrence Higgins, an American writer and gay rights activist credited with coining the term gay pride, is best known for pushing a pie into the face of anti-gay activist Anita Bryant on live television in 1977.

 In August 2010, a Michigan State University student named Ahlam Mohsem, 23, threw a Dutch apple pie into Michigan Senator Carl Levin's face and was arrested on assault and battery charges.
 The police also charged a man who allegedly distracted the senator before the pie was thrown.
 Mohsem said she threw the pie with the aim of "bringing to light Sen. Levin's war crimes" as a "Zionist".

 In September 2016, Sacramento, California, mayor Kevin Johnson was attending a charity event at Sacramento Charter High School when a man approached him and hit him in the face with a cream pie.
 Johnson then punched his assailant.
 The perpetrator, Sean Thompson, was arrested on a felony charge of assaulting a public official and misdemeanor charge of battery on school.

 Charity

-A man receives a pie in the face.
+A person gets "pied" in a charity fundraiser for ALS research.

 Pie-in-the-face variants on the Ice Bucket Challenge also emerged in 2014, most commonly under the name "Pie In The Eye Challenge", in which the nominated person must receive a pie in the face instead of the bucket of iced water poured over the head.

 In some cases, individuals underwent both challenges in the same video.
 One particular occurrence of this, the late 2016 Waitress Pie Challenge, was initiated by the cast of the musical Waitress to raise awareness of breast cancer.